 A summary of prompting in LangChain

 In this article, we dove into how LangChain prompting works.
-LangChain is a robust LLM app framework that provides primitives to facilitate prompt engineering.
+LangChain is a robust LLM app framework that provides primitives to facilitate prompt engineering application.
 At a basic level, LangChain provides prompt templates that we can customize.
-We looked at single and multi-question prompts to understand how the PromptTemplate
+We looked at single and multi-question prompts to understand how the PromptTemplate object works

-Beyond the prompt template, we also looked at a prompt template that does few shot learning for how the LLM should chat.
-This few-shot learning prompt template takes some Q/A examples and prompts the LLM to act as the examples show.
+Beyond the prompt template, we also looked at a template that does few shot learning to generate something for how the LLM should chat.
+This few-shot learning template takes some Q/A examples and prompts the LLM to act as the examples show.
 Finally, we looked at how to token limit our queries to keep costs down.

 - Simple Prompts in LangChain